SolaceLabs/demo-qr-entanglement/README.md

 # Instructions to deploy

 1. Clone/copy to some webserver somewhere, e.g.: `https://sg.solace.com/qr`
-2. Edit the index.html file:
+1. Edit the index.html file:
    1. Update the URL variable near the top to match your webserver URL
-   2. Add any additional MQTT server connections to the connections section (around halfway through the file).
+   1. Add any additional MQTT server connections to the connections section (around halfway through the file).
 Feel free to sign up for Solace Cloud: https://cloud.solace.com
-3. Sflksjfdlka jfd
+1. Run it, and scan it!

 # Licences

-This project uses a couple libraries

-* Three.js
-* Paho MQTT.js
-* QRCode.js
+Check the LICENSE file